-- 1. θ{JA} is measured with the component mounted on a high effective thermal conductivity test board in free air.
-See Tech Brief TB379 for details. - 2. θ{JA} is measured in free air with the component mounted on a high effective thermal conductivity test board with "direct attach" features.
-See Tech Brief TB379. - 3.
+- 1. Please refer to the Typical Application Schematics (page 3) for 3.3V/5V input configuration. - 2. θ{JA} is measured with the component mounted on a high effective thermal conductivity test board in free air.
+See Tech Brief TB379 for details. - 3. θ{JA} is measured in free air with the component mounted on a high effective thermal conductivity test board with "direct attach" features.
+See Tech Brief TB379. - 4.
 For θ{JC} , the "case temp" location is the center of the exposed metal pad on the package underside.